 Once your preferred height has been achieved, to maintain your lawn at this height, ensure you are mowing the area regularly.
 As a general guide, you will need to mow your lawn regularly enough so that only one-third of the leaf is removed with each pass.

-If you want to lower your HOC when mowing shorter with a cylinder mower, it is best to use an rotary mower to do the height reset rather than using a sharp cylinder mower (this can be dependent on the height you want to achieve).
+If you want to lower your HOC when mowing shorter with a cylinder mower, it is best to use a rotary mower to do the height reset rather than using a sharp cylinder mower (this can be dependent on the height you want to achieve).
 This will take a couple of mows in different directions.
-Once the height is down, wait until there is new green leaf growth and mow again with the rotary mower.
-Following this, get your cylinder mower out, adjust the mower to your new HOC, and commence mowing regularly.
+Once the height is down, wait until new green leaf growth appears, then mow again with the rotary mower.
+After this, get your cylinder mower out, set it to your new HOC, and start mowing regularly.
 This will help tighten the surface.

 Different lawn types have different recommended mowing heights.
 Knowing your lawn’s recommended height will help ensure it looks its best.